Nitin3009-HUB/Nitin3009-HUB/README.md

-# About me
+# Hi, I'm a data enthusiast who loves turning raw data into meaningful insights.
+I enjoy working on real-world projects involving data analysis, visualization, and storytelling.

-- 🎓 I'm a fresher Data Analyst passionate about data storytelling
+📊 Skilled in Python, Excel, Power BI, and SQL

-- 🧰 Tools: Excel, SQL, Power BI, Python
+📈 Interested in business analytics and data-driven decision making

-- 🌱 Currently learning data modeling and DAX
+🧠 Always learning and exploring new tools and techniques

-- ✨ Fun fact: I love solving logic puzzles!
+🚀 Open to collaborations and new opportunities